 The proposed method introduces three additional intraTMP modes: left template, above template and L-shape fusion mode.
 The new modes can be classified to two types: additional template type and fusion among candidates.

-In this contribution, two additional template shapes are introduced, left template and above template.
-Different from traditional L-shape template, the left template only uses the left neighboring region and the above template only uses the above neighboring region of the current block.
-The concept of left and above templates are described in Fig.2.
-The thickness of the left and above are the same as the L-shape template, which means they both overlap with the L-shape template.
-This allows the cost calculation in template matching process that doesn’t increase any SAD computation.
-The costs of L-shape, left and above templates can be calculated in one process.
+In addition to L-shape (left and above templates), using only left and only above templates as shown in Fig.2 is proposed.
+The size of the left and above templates is the same as in the L-shape template, which allows the cost calculation to be reused in the template matching process without increasing any SAD computation.

 In ECM-7.0, template matching process uses two-step search method which the first step searches in the search range with step size 2, then a second refinement search is performed around the best position from the first step.
 In the proposed method, left and above template share the main search with L-shape but have its independent refinement search.